-At Munich Re Group, our business model is tied to responsible, sustainable and forward-looking action over the long term.
-Beyond the fact that we believe this approach helps make us more successful, it is the right thing to do.
-With this in mind, there’s no question that we respect and uphold human rights in line with internationally accepted human rights principles.
-It is part and parcel of our approach to corporate governance, which builds economic, environmental and social requirements into our definition of success.
-And the Board of Management has confirmed this commitment by clearly stating the Munich Re Group`s declaration of principles on human rights.
+At Munich Re, our business model is based on responsible, sustainable, and forward-looking action over the long term.
+We regard the protection of human rights as a particular obligation, one that we strive to meet in line with internationally accepted human rights principles.
+It is part and parcel of our approach to corporate governance, which embeds economic, environmental, and social requirements into our definition of success.
+The Board of Management has confirmed this commitment by clearly stating Munich Re Group`s declaration of principles on human rights.

 - UN Guiding Principles on Business and Human Rights

 - International Bill of Human Rights, which consists of:

 - International Covenant on Civil and Political Rights